Nuku/Flexible-Survival/README.md

 Click on Branch -> Create pull request.
 It will open the Github site to compare your fork changes to the official Flexible Survival repository.
 Click on the `Create pull request` button on the Github site.

+Then just wait for one of the maintainers to accept your pull request!
+If it gets accepted, you likely won't have to do anything and you'll see your changes in the next push.

 ## Questions?
 Join the Discord group and ask questions or just talk about the game in the `fs-singleplayer` channel! https://discordapp.com/channels/333559467218173953/362740874683219968